Highlights

 73

-Thinking about watching 'Dirty Dancing' right from your couch?
-We’ve rounded up platforms and services with rental, purchase, and subscription options, so you can pick what works best for you.
-As of now in the US, 'Dirty Dancing' is available on YouTube, Microsoft Store, Prime Video, Google Play Movies, Apple TV Store, Plex, Tubi TV to rent, buy, or stream with a subscription.
+Want to watch 'Dirty Dancing' on any device?
+Check out platforms and services with rental, purchase, and subscription options, so you can start watching sooner.
+Right now in the US, 'Dirty Dancing' is available to rent, buy, or stream with a subscription on YouTube, Microsoft Store, Prime Video, Google Play Movies, Apple TV Store, Plex, Tubi TV.

 Here are a few more things worth knowing about the Great American Films Limited Partnership, Vestron Pictures drama flick.
 Dirty Dancing starring Jennifer Grey, Patrick Swayze, Cynthia Rhodes, Neal Jones has a PG-13 rating, a runtime of about 1 hr 40 min.
 The release date of the movie is August 21st, 1987.
-The movie received a user score of 73/100 on TMDb, which represents input from reviews from 6,421 active users.
+The movie received a user score of 73/100 on TMDb, which is informed by reviews from 6,421 verified users.

 'Dirty Dancing' Release Dates